hackclub/blot/docs/assembly/ASSEMBLY.md

 - Bad pen height.

-  - If you're drawing has irregular pen strokes your pen may not be low enough or your surface may be uneven.
+  - If your drawing has irregular pen strokes your pen may not be low enough or your surface may be uneven.

 - Machine improperly homed.